NurkaAmre/NurkaAmre/README.md

   -webkit-background-clip: text;
   -webkit-text-fill-color: transparent;} -->

-- 🔭 <h6>I’m currently learning how people trying proof theyre best but there is always someone better than them that's me ))).</h6>
+-<h6> 🔭 I’m currently learning how people trying proof theyre best but there is always someone better than them that's me ))).</h6>
-- 🌱 <h6>I’m currently student at Microverse learning Fullstack developer yeah yeah I will become best Full-stack developer 🥇 because there is reason for this.</h6>
+- <h6>🌱 I’m currently student at Microverse learning Fullstack developer yeah yeah I will become best Full-stack developer 🥇 because there is reason for this.</h6>
-- 👯 <h6>I’m looking to collaborate on an application that can help people to Learn Quran.
+- <h6>👯 I’m looking to collaborate on an application that can help people to Learn Quran.
 Insha Allah.</h6>
-- 💖 <h6>I’m looking interesting project which grows my skills till I get work in Google/Apple🤤.</h6>
+- <h6>💖 I’m looking interesting project which grows my skills till I get work in Google/Apple🤤.</h6>
-- 💬 <h6>Ask me about anything that is not making me uncomfortable.</h6>
+- <h6>💬 Ask me about anything that is not making me uncomfortable.</h6>
-- 😄 <h6>Pronouns: 'Like a this and this', 'tak-tak', 'deppa' ))).</h6>
+- <h6>😄 Pronouns: 'Like a this and this', 'tak-tak', 'deppa' ))).</h6>
-- ⚡ <h6>Fun fact: I was Dancer.</h6>
+- <h6>⚡Fun fact: I was Dancer.</h6>

 ### Hard Skills & Tools